A Chief Marketing Officer in global healthcare posed a great question to me about the LinkedIn Skills profile section.

 It’s good practice to reach out to your connections individually and ask them to endorse you, to build up your numbers.
 Meanwhile, keep an eye on how your endorsements grow, without you asking anyone for them.

 How To Fix Your LinkedIn Skills and Endorsements

 The practice of regularly reaching out to connections and requesting endorsements is all well and good.

 However, as the Chief Marketing Officer I noted above mentioned, your prioritized list starts shifting to accommodate the endorsements coming in.
 Skills with more endorsements get listed first.
 Sometimes, new endorsed skills come in that are not even skills you possess.
 In other words, your list goes screwy over time.

 Scroll down your profile to the Skills and Endorsements section to manage them.
 Endorsements will appear to the right of an associated skill, along with information about the people who endorsed you.
 You can re-order the way your skills stack up following LinkedIn’s guidelines.

 Come back every few months or so, and repeat to keep this section up to date.

-Want a quick and easy way to connect with your network and stay top-of-mind with them?
-Take the time to go to their profiles and give them skills endorsements.
+My advice for a quick and easy way to connect with your network and stay top-of-mind with them: Take the time to go to their profiles and give them skills endorsements.